The Best Things to Do in Coos Bay, Oregon (Updated 2025)

 From cove trails leading to hidden Oregon tide pools, beaches, and viewpoints, to potential run-ins with barking sea lions, you won’t get bored on this section of the Oregon Coast!

-These state parks sit right alongside one another on the coast, but each one brings its own unique features to explore.
-This route is 11-miles of pullouts, viewpoints, and lots of stops for hiking and learning about the history of the area!
+These Coos Bay state parks sit right alongside one another on the coast, but each one brings its own unique features to explore.
+This route is 11-miles of pullouts, viewpoints, and lots of fun stops.

 15. Cape Arago State Park